Hans-Beerman/CompressorNodeSoftware-main/README.md

 // Pressing the on button longer than MAX\_WAIT\_TIME\_BUTTON\_ON\_PRESSED will override this behaviour by

 // switching on the compressor anyhow.
 In all cases the compressor will switch of after AUTOTIMEOUT (in ms)

+// unless the button on is pressed again or a new auto on command is received while the compressor is

+// already switched on.
+In both cases the time will be extended by AUTOTIMEOUT ms.

 #define DISABLE\_COMPRESSOR\_AT\_LATE\_HOURS (true)